eashanchawla/LLM-stuff/GPT/README.md

-# LLM-stuff
+# GPT

-Experimenting with conversation / LLM-stuff

-- inferencing on CPU with LLAMA2
+Creating this for my experiments with GPT

 - simple_chat_bot: A simple terminal based bot to assign GPT a role and ask it questions